 Eligible students are expected to be able to demonstrate an interest in research within the life sciences, particularly in structural and computational biology and biophysics, with preferred prerequisites in biology, biochemistry, chemistry, physics, and mathematics; although not required.
 Each application will be assessed on an individual basis which will also include previous research experience and letters of recommendation from faculty or instructors.

 The application consists of (1) a brief questionnaire, (2) a statement of career goals and reasons for participating in the program, and (3) at least two faculty recommendation letters.
 Applicants must also provide a transcript of their grades and a resume/CV.

 The Selection Process:

 Each application will be reviewed and scored by the REU in SCBB selection committee using a set rubric.
 A short list of top applicants will then undergo Zoom interviews to assist in identifying students that are eager to participate in our intense program.
 Applicants will ideally be notified of a decision within two weeks after the interviews.
-Final decisions are expected by March 15th, 2023.
+All decisions are expected by April 15th, 2023.

 Our Research Faculty and Projects

 These are the faculty participating in the REU in SCBB program.
 Their research interests span many fields of science and STEM topics with a shared them around structural and computational biology and biophysics.
 Explore the faculty and their research programs using the info and links below (listed alphabetical by last name).

 The Department of Biological Sciences, in partnership with local centers, cores, and facilities, is fully equipped with state-of-the-art instrumentation and equipment.
 In additional to the generous lab and office spaces assigned in their home labs, the research of the faculty is supported by many facilities on the campus of Purdue University and at neighboring institutions such as the Argonne National Laboratory.